-6. Once the primer is dry, brush on 1-2 coats of the Benjamin Moore Advance paint using the 1.5″ angled Purdy brush again.
+6. Once the primer is dry, brush on a coat of the Benjamin Moore Advance paint using the triangular brush again.
 I don’t use a roller because the Advance paint is self-leveling and will help hide brush strokes.
 And it is a waterborne alkyd paint, so it cures to a more durable, harder finish than latex.

 After painting 26 doors in this house now, I think I could do this in my sleep at this point.
-Haha!
+Ha!

 It gets much easier and faster the more you paint.

-On all of our other doors in our house, we’ve painted with the color Benjamin Moore Wrought Iron, but since I wanted a softer look in the nursery against all of the white, I decided to use Benjamin Moore Stonington Gray.
+On all of our other doors in our house, we’ve painted with the color Benjamin Moore Wrought Iron, but since I wanted a softer look in Regan’s room against all of the white, I decided to use Benjamin Moore Stonington Gray.

 It’s the perfect warm medium gray that isn’t too blue (and would be gorgeous on kitchen cabinets).

 Have I convinced you to paint your plain white doors yet?
 I’m telling ya, it’s a game changer.

 - Our Calming Whole House Paint Color Scheme